anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/Ref For Persistance Module/Persistance_lecture-15_IntegrationTests.md

 In Integration tests, we prefer to use a stack of production instances, with no test doubles.
 This includes a physical file URL to make sure we can create and load the CoreData SQLLite artifacts to disk, which can slow down the tests.

+When we isolate the components we have the cost of integrating them. and if we don't manage, this create a mess in the codebase.